K-Belk/K-Belk/README.md

-I am in the process of learing Full-Stack Development through Code Platoon.
+I am in the process of learing Full-Stack Software Engineering through Code Platoon.
 I have done some C++ programing in the past and am currently learning JavaScript and Python, but eager to learn more.
 I would love to collaborate on some projects as my skill grows.
 You can reach me on twitter @KevinLBelk